ploomber/ploomber/doc/cookbook/serialization.rst

     :class: text-editor

     def my_function():
-        # do not serialize, simply return the output
+        # no need to serialize here, simply return the output
         return [1, 2, 3]